zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 **Dynamic shapes**: These **don't** require recompilation!
 That's the whole point of dynamic shapes.
 The same compiled code works for 8×32 and 1024×2048 matrices.

 **Static shapes (if used)**: If you hardcode dimensions (`memref<8x32xf32>`), recompiling for different dimensions is necessary.
 But we avoid this by using dynamic shapes.

-### Performance Measurement: JIT Overhead in Practice

-Let's quantify JIT overhead with realistic numbers:

-**Compilation time** measurements on x86_64 with a 3.5 GHz CPU show predictable patterns.
-A simple function like matrix addition takes 10-20ms to compile.
-Our matrix multiplication example requires 30-50ms.
-A complex graph with 10+ operations needs 100-500ms.
-A large model like a transformer layer can take 1-5 seconds.

-**Execution time** for a 1024×1024 matrix multiplication shows where JIT overhead matters.
-The first call, including compilation, takes 40ms total (35ms compilation + 5ms execution).
-Subsequent calls take only 5ms each since they reuse the cached compiled code.

-**Amortization** reveals when JIT overhead becomes negligible.
-After 8 calls, the total time is 75ms (40ms + 7×5ms), averaging 9.4ms per call.
-After 100 calls, the total is 535ms, averaging 5.35ms per call.
-After 1000 calls, the average drops to 5.035ms per call, barely more than the 5ms execution time.

-For a serving system handling 1000 requests per second, the compilation cost becomes negligible after one second of runtime.
-But that first second—with unpredictable latency—is why production systems avoid JIT.

 ### Advanced Caching: Persistent Cache to Disk